meirwah/awesome-incident-response/README.md

 ### Linux Evidence Collection

-* [Acquire](https://github.com/fox-it/acquire) - Acquire is a tool to quickly gather forensic artifacts from disk images or a live system into a lightweight container.
-This makes Acquire an excellent tool to, among others, speedup the process of digital forensic triage.
-It uses [Dissect](https://github.com/fox-it/dissect) to gather that information from the raw disk, if possible.
 * [FastIR Collector Linux](https://github.com/SekoiaLab/Fastir_Collector_Linux) - FastIR for Linux collects different artifacts on live Linux and records the results in CSV files.
 * [MAGNET DumpIt](https://github.com/MagnetForensics/dumpit-linux) - Fast memory acquisition open source tool for Linux written in Rust.
 Generate full memory crash dumps of Linux machines.